 Adding the server

 - Provide a name for the server, fill in the IP address/host name details, and if appropriate, set the protocol and port different from the default ones (Fig. 2).
-Note that to add servers with NoMachine software installed, you need any of the following to be running on them: Workstation, Terminal Server, Enterprise Terminal Server, Enterprise Desktop or Cloud Server as well.
+Note that to add child servers with NoMachine software installed, you need any of the following to be running on them: Workstation, Terminal Server, Enterprise Terminal Server, Enterprise Desktop or Cloud Server as well.

 Fig. 2 – Fill-in all server details and click on OK to continue